thatgeekyboii/JS-Mini-Projects/Typeahead/solution.md

 4) fetchAndAppendSuggestions
     - get the key from the input.value
     - make a fetch request and take in the url object.
+    - make a fragment and add it to the suggestionList.
+We use replaceChildren as the api returns all suggestions.